stonefl/stonefl.github.io/_drafts/2017-11-15-deploy-flask-applications-on-azure-vps.md

 ---
 layout: post
 published: false
-title: Deploy Flask Application to Azure VPS
+title: Deploy a Flask Application on an Azure VPS
-categories:
-  - Web Application
 tags:
   - Python
   - 'Azure '
-  - Cloud Service
   - Flask
-  - Ubuntu
   - Apache Web Server
+categories:
+  - Tutorial
 ---

-Apache HTTP Server is the most used web server software in the world and public cloud services, such as Amazon Web Services and Microsoft Azure, make setting up a Virtual Private Server(VPS) hosting web applications a lot easier than traditional way that using physical servers.
-Unlinke many other tutorials that focus on traditional web hosts and configurations for running PHP and/or .NET applications, this post presents steps of installing and configuring Apache HTTP Web Server on an Azure Ubuntu Virtual Machine to host Flask Web applications. <!--more-->
+[Flask](http://flask.pocoo.org/) is a micro framework for Python and based on Werkzeug and Jinja2 template engine for developing web applications.
+With the Azure VPS that has been configured in [last post](http://leifengblog.net/2017-11-14-how-to-install-apache-http-web-server-on-azure-ubuntu-virtual-machines/), in this post I will go through steps to deploy a flask application on the VPS.<!--more-->

-## Install WSGI
+## Step 1: Install WSGI

-As we are going to use this VPS to host [Flask](http://flask.pocoo.org/) applications, we need to install **[mod_wsgi](http://modwsgi.readthedocs.io/en/develop/index.html)**, which is a common interface between web servers and Flask applications, which allows Apache to talk to application and vice versa.
+As we are going to use this VPS to host [Flask](http://flask.pocoo.org/) applications, in the first step, we need to install **[mod_wsgi](http://modwsgi.readthedocs.io/en/develop/index.html)**, which is a common interface between web servers and Flask applications, which allows Apache to talk to application and vice versa.
 ```
 sudo apt-get update
 sudo apt-get install libapache2-mod-wsgi   # for python 2.7
 sudo apt-get install libapache2-mod-wsgi-py3  #for python 3
 ```

-## Install Python Environment and Flask
+## Step 2: Install Python Environment and Flask

-Final step is to set up Python environment and dependent libraries for our Flask application.
-After login to the virtual machine, you can check your python version and pip version through running following commands.
+This step is to set up Python environment and dependent libraries for our Flask applications.
+After login to the VPS, you can check your python version and pip version through running following commands.
 You might have both python2.7 and python 3.x are pre-installed.

 ```
 python --version   # for python 2.7